amiruluzair/Heart-Risk-Disease-Prediction/README.md

 - Decision Tree: Delivered 0.935 accuracy with excellent precision and recall for both classes.
 It is the most consistent model, providing balanced performance for both classes.
 - Naive Bayes: Had the lowest accuracy at 0.709.
 While it performed relatively well for class 1.0, its lower recall for class 0.0 led to reduced overall accuracy.
 - Support Vector Machine (SVM): Achieved 0.839 accuracy with good recall for class 1.0, though slightly weaker for class 0.0 compared to KNN and Decision Tree.
+- XGBoost: Achieved the highest accuracy of 0.954, with very strong performance across both classes, especially for class 1.0.
+It is the best-performing model in terms of accuracy, precision, and recall.
+Summary : XGBoost is the best-performing model with the highest accuracy, followed by Decision Tree and KNN.
+Linear Regression and Naive Bayes performed weaker in comparison, especially in recall for class 0.0.